milandekoning/CodeCocoon/README.md

 ```
 Such a transformation preserves the functionality of the code while making it appear differently.

 These transformations can be used for testing the robustness of LLMs for coding tasks and mitigate data leakage in LLMs.
-We found that the median success rate of ChatGPT-4o repairing bugs in the [Defects4J](https://github.com/rjust/defects4j) dataset can drop by up to 20% when testing with transformed snippets.
+We found that the mean success rate of Claude-3.7-Sonnet repairing bugs in the [Defects4J](https://github.com/rjust/defects4j) dataset can drop by up to 4.1% when testing with transformed snippets.